-This rule defines a consistent standard of nursing care with the delegation of nursing tasks to nursing assistants.
+This rule defines a consistent standard of nursing care with the delegation of nursing tasks to nursing assistants or home care aides.
 The registered nurse delegator makes independent professional decisions of the delegation of a nursing task.
-A licensed registered nurse may delegate specific nursing care tasks to nursing assistants meeting certain requirements and providing care to individuals in a community-based care setting defined by RCW 18.79.260
+A licensed registered nurse may delegate specific nursing care tasks to nursing assistants or home care aides meeting certain requirements and providing care to individuals in a community-based care setting defined by RCW 18.79.260

 (3)(e)(i) and to individuals in an in-home care setting defined by RCW 18.79.260

 (3)(e)(ii).
 Before delegating a task, the registered nurse delegator determines that specific criteria are met and the patient is in a stable and predictable condition.
 Registered nurses delegating tasks are accountable to the Washington state nursing care quality assurance commission.
-The registered nurse delegator and nursing assistant are accountable for their own individual actions in the delegation process.
+The registered nurse delegator, home care aide and nursing assistant are each accountable for their own individual actions in the delegation process.
 No person may coerce a registered nurse into compromising patient safety by requiring the registered nurse to delegate.
 Registered nurse delegators shall not delegate the following care tasks:

 (1) Administration of medications by injection (by intramuscular, intradermal, subcutaneous, intraosseous, intravenous, or otherwise) with the exception of insulin injections.